bchew/dynamodump/README.md

 optional arguments:
   -h, --help            show this help message and exit -a {zip,tar}, --archive {zip,tar}
-                        Type of compressed archive to create.If unset, don't create archive
+                        Type of compressed archive to create.If unset, (defaults to use 'zip') [optional], automatically use when s3 backup is specified
   -b BUCKET, --bucket BUCKET
-                        S3 bucket in which to store or retrieve backups.[must already exist]
+                        S3 bucket in which to store or retrieve backups.[must already exist]0
   -m MODE, --mode MODE  'backup' or 'restore' or 'empty' -r REGION, --region REGION
                         AWS region to use, e.g. 'us-west-1'.
 Can use